AABearBots/First-Closed-Doors-Competition/README.md

 * **Advanced Algos Ltd.**: The start up behind the creation of the AAPlatform and the people running this show until the Algobots Community takes over.

+* **Algobots**: Open-source algorithms destined to become autonomous agents with an autonomous financial life once the AAPlatform along with the Algobots Ecosystem are launched.

 * **AAPlatform**: The IT system on top of which everything runs.

 * **AACloud**: The part of the system that runs algobots in the cloud.

 * **AAWeb**: The part of the system that shows algobots’ activities in a visual environment.

 * **Algobots Community**: The emerging community of developers and traders that share our vision and help pushing it forwards by creating algobots.

+* **Algobots Ecosystem**: A business and economic ecosystem in which all parties described herein will participate once the AAPlatform is released.

-* **Dev Team**: That would be you, along with anyone else that wishes to help you out in this quest.
+* **Algobot Team**: That would be you, along with anyone else that wishes to help you out in this quest.

 <hr>